hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 ## Coordinator Remote

 The Simulator remote is a poweful addition to the Coordinator.
-The Coordinator is takes care of a lot of things like uploading Hazelcast, starting members, clients, running tests etc. The problem is that the Coordinator cli is very monolythic.
+The Coordinator takes care of a lot of things like uploading Hazelcast, starting members, clients, running tests etc. The problem is that the Coordinator cli is very monolythic.

 To open up the Coordinator, the Coordinator-remote is added.
 To give some impression:
 ```